 Each saved request will have two identifiers, URL and RID, which can easily manage (view or delete) your data.

 To view or retrieve a crawled page (HTML or JSON), do an API call as shown below:

-Without looking at the dashboard, you can retrieve the request headers that will contain the URL and RID by passing the parameter &format=, which will accept HTML or JSON as a value.
+Without looking at the dashboard, you can retrieve the request headers containing the URL and RID by passing the parameter &format=, which will accept HTML or JSON as a value.

 curl -X DELETE https://api.crawlbase.com/storage?token=_USER_TOKEN_&rid=RID

-"success": "The Storage item has been deleted successfully"
+"success": "The Storage item has been deleted successfully."

-If you want to check the total count or the actual number of data saved on your storage, you may send this GET request that includes your private token:
+If you want to check the total count or the actual number of data saved on your Storage, you may send this GET request that includes your private token:

-To summarize, cloud storage has its obvious advantages over local storage in terms of usability and accessibility.
-Your files will not just be easier to access from anywhere, it will also be the perfect backup plan for any project or business since these files are stored at a different location and they can be retrieved at any given time.
+To summarize, there are many obvious advantages of cloud storage over local Storage in terms of usability and accessibility.
+Your files will not just be easier to access from anywhere; it will also be the perfect backup plan for any project or business since these files’ Storage is at different locations, and they can be easily retrieved at any given time.

 It is a great platform that can be a manageable investment in time and money.
 Users can ensure additional cost savings because storage management, hardware purchase, and extra computational resources are not needed for storing data.